Call Tod: (513) 322-4348

 • Contact

-Most people think "employment at will" means that their employer can terminate them "for any reason or no reason at all."
+Many "at-will" employees have heard the truism that their employers can terminate them "for any reason or no reason at all."
 But employment at will really only means that an employee who does not have a contractual right to a term of employment does not have a contractual expectation to employment on that term.
 Unfortunately most employers misstate and over-emphasize the doctrine's import to their employees.
 As a result many employees who have been harmed by their employers incorrectly assume that they have no claim against the employer, "because Ohio is an employment-at-will state."

 But Ohio employees should understand: The Doctrine of Employment at Will Does Not Allow Ohio Employers To Treat Employees Unlawfully!